agsb/jelly/documents/circuitlayout.md

 ### Clock

+A binary counter is 74HC393, (< 100 MHz), dual 4-bit binary ripple counter, with resets;

+One oscilator circuit at 1.4 MHz

-One binary counter, U9, gets clock pulses, giving Q0-A4 as A0-A4 to U1 and U2. _At Q5 its resets to 0_;
+One binary counter, U9, gets clock pulses from oscilator, giving Q0-Q4 as A0-A4 to U1 and U2. _At Q5 its resets to 0_;

+### Zero detector

+A circuit for zero detector uses two 74HC32, 150 ns ( ~6.7 MHz ), quad 2-input OR gate

+The two OR gates, U10 and U11, receive Q0-Q7 from U7 as A1B1-A4B4 into U10, giving Y1-Y4 as A1B1-A2B2 into U11, giving Y1-Y2 as A3B3 into U11, giving Y3 a ZERO line to Jelly circuit;

 ## The Loop Logics